idslme/IDSL.UFAx/README.md

 [![Dependencies](https://tinyverse.netlify.com/badge/IDSL.UFAx)](https://cran.r-project.org/package=IDSL.UFAx)
 <!-- badges: end -->

 **exhaustive Ultra Formula Annotation (UFAx)** by the [**Integrated Data Science Laboratory for Metabolomics and Exposomics (IDSL.ME)**](https://www.idsl.me/) is an R package to annotate a number of peaks from the [**IDSL.IPA**](https://github.com/idslme/IDSL.IPA) peaklists using an exhaustive chemical enumeration-based approach.
-This package can perform elemental composition calculations using the following 15 elements : C, B, Br, Cl, K, S, Si, N, H, As, F, I, Na, O, and P. The IDSL.UFAx enumeration approach is a controlled combinatorial explosion to find molecular formulas for chromatographic peaks that were left un-assigned by the database and ECS approaches.
+This package can perform elemental composition calculations using the following 15 elements : C, B, Br, Cl, K, S, Si, N, H, As, F, I, Na, O, and P.

+## Ultra exhaustive enumeration
+IDSL.UFAx applies a hursitic approach to enumerate vast chemical spaces (<10<sup>27</sup> molecular formulas).
+Although the IDSL.UFAx approach is computationally expensive, it is very suitable for elemental composition of unknown chromatographic peaks when the chemical space is unidentifiable.
+The IDSL.UFAx enumeration approach is a controlled combinatorial explosion to find molecular formulas for chromatographic peaks that were left un-assigned by a molecular formula source and enumerated chemical space approaches embedded in the [IDSL.UFA](https://github.com/idslme/IDSL.UFA) package.
 IDSL.UFAx utilizes combinatorial subset sum solutions using 15 selected atoms for one m/z value.
 However, depending on the complexity of the assigned chemical space, IDSL.UFAx may be slow and should only be used for one file at a time.

 ## Installation